EnlightFragments/enlightfragments.github.io/content/2024-04-14-mechanics.md

 We think via mechanics, but never notice it.

-Mechanics of ownership: "Every thing has a connection to someone, who we call the owner.
+Mechanics of ownership: "Everything has a connection to someone, who we call the owner.
 The owner posesses the right to make decisions about how to use the object of ownership."